Smurf/dockerpilot/README.md

 This is just a bullshit attempt to get openpilot to build in a ubuntu 20.04 container.

+# Caveats

+* The container is currently configured to build only the master branch of the official openpilot repo.

+* The container **does not** pass webcams through as-is. **Modify `run.sh` to pass through USB devices such as panda and webcams!**

 ## Requirements

 * CUDA Capable GPU